 Our people make the difference.
 Navanti recruits multi-talented people, who possess a curiosity about the world and a desire to make a positive impact.
 We celebrate diversity and promote multi-disciplinary approaches.
 At Navanti, recruits join high-performance teams, enjoy unique career opportunities and work on solving some of the most challenging problems of our times.

 In addition to a competitive Health & Wellness Benefits Program, a Professional Development Program and a Wealth & Planning Program, Navanti has also established a Commuting & Workplace Benefits Program to include Commuter Benefits.
 Regular full-time employees are eligible to participate in the Commuter Benefits Program.
-Employees in the program receive $50 and can set aside pre-tax money for mass transit and parking expenses through a convenient payroll deduction.
+Employees in the program receive $50 and can set aside pre-tax money for mass transit and parking expenses through a convenient payroll deduction.”

 The Professional Services Council (PSC) is the national trade association of the government professional and technical services industry.
 Solely focused on preserving, improving, and expanding the federal government market for its members, PSC is the most respected industry voice and leader on legislative and regulatory policy issues related to government procurement, outsourcing and related business policy.
 The organization offers a direct transit subsidy to employees for their commute and has an informal telework policy as well as flex time.
 PSC is also active in promoting health and wellness and has participated in National Walk at Lunch Day.

-- Complete four additional GOLD or SILVER Level items (at least two must be GOLD Level)
+- Complete four additional Gold or Silver Level items (at least two must be Gold Level)

 - Sponsor an ATP event

-- Offer a pre-tax parking benefit, instead of free parking
+- Offer a pre-tax transportation benefit

 - Host vanpool formation meetings